Are you interested in a career in pharmaceuticals? Read on to learn about the best pharmacy schools in the US.

 Remember, everyone's wants and desires when choosing a pharmacy school are different; keep in mind the traits in a college that are most important to you when you are first looking into a postgraduate program in pharmaceuticals.

-After reading the list of the pharmacy schools in the US, you should have a better idea of what schools you'd like to attend.
+After reading the list of pharmacy schools in the US, you should have a better idea of what schools you'd like to attend.
 Best of luck!